Coordinating Charitable Donations with Leontief Preferences: Introduction

+Since charitable giving is often driven by egalitarian considerations, minimum-based preferences are reasonable whenever different charities support different individuals.
+Another context where these assumptions are sensible is when charities have different purposes, e.g., nature conservation, education, and healthcare.
+Each agent prioritizes some of these goals.
+However, she is not indifferent to how money is distributed among her approved charities but rather sympathizes with the least advantaged ones.

+Beyond charitable giving, our model is relevant whenever a group of agents has to fund a set of public goods that are \emph{complementary} in nature.
+For example, in the context of municipal spending, security, transportation, and public spaces are three complementary public goods, because in order to enjoy the outdoors, all three issues must be adequately handled.
+Hence, some donors would naturally like to maximize the minimum spending on these three issues. \footnote{ As another example, consider a communication network and a set of agents, each of whom intends to transmit a signal along an individual path in the network.
+Their utilities are given by the quality of the signal at the last node on their path, which equals the minimal transmission quality of an edge along that path.
+Our mechanism can be used to coordinate agents' investments to improve the transmission quality of edges. }

-Evaluating and comparing donor coordination mechanisms requires some assumptions on the donors' preferences.
-Since charitable giving is often driven by egalitarian considerations, we assume that donors want to \emph{maximize the minimum amount} given to a charity they approve.
-This can be formalized by endowing each donor with a utility function mapping each distribution to the smallest amount of money allocated to one of the donor's approved charities.
-For example, for the distribution $(300,300,300,100)$, the first agent's utility is $300$ and the second agent's utility is $100$.
-More generally, our model allows donors to attribute different values than merely $1$ and~$0$ (which indicate approval and disapproval, respectively) to different charities.
+Furthermore, our model allows donors to attribute different values than merely $1$ and~$0$ (which indicate approval and disapproval, respectively) to different charities.
 If a donor~$i$ values a charity~$x$ at $v_{i,x}$, then $i$'s utility from a distribution $\delta$ equals $\min_x \delta(x)/v_{i,x}$, where the minimum is taken over all charities $x$ for which $v_{i,x}>0$.
 Such utilities are known as \emph{Leontief utilities} \citep[see, e.g.,][]{Vari92a,MWG95a} and are often studied in resource allocation problems \citep[e.g.,][]{CoVa04a,Nico04a,GZH+11a,LiXu13a}.
 Whenever $v_{i,x}\in\{0,1\}$ for all agents~$i$ and charities~$x$, we refer to this as (Leontief) utility functions with \emph{binary weights}. \footnote{One can further assume that, subject to maximizing the minimum amount given to an approved charity, the donors want to maximize the second-smallest amount, then the third-smallest amount, and so on.
 Our results carry over to this class of preferences; see \Cref{sec: conclusion}.}